 Next, place students into small groups.
-Ask students to compare their models and record similarities between their model and their group members' models and differences.
+Ask students to compare their models and record similarities and differences between their model and their group members' models.
 Then give each group a piece of poster paper and ask them to create a group consensus model.
-As you walk around the room, you might ask groups the following questions
+As you walk around the room, you might ask groups the following questions:

 Ask students to post their group consensus models around the room.
 You might use a "three stray–one stays" gallery walk strategy.
-Three (or two depending on group size) group members move around the room to notice similarities and differences between their group model and other group models while one students stays back to share their model with visiting groups.
+Three (or two depending on group size) group members move around the room to notice similarities and differences between their group model and other group models, while one student remains behind to share their model with visiting groups.

 Consider creating a class consensus model.
-Ask groups to share the similarities they observed between the group models and draw those components and interactions on poster paper, white board, etc. Next, ask groups to share the differences they noticed between the models.
-You might ask if it is OK to use question marks (?) to show the parts of the model the groups disagree with or of which the class is unsure.
+Ask groups to share the similarities they observed among the group models and draw those components and interactions on poster paper, whiteboard, etc. Next, ask groups to share the differences they noticed among the models.
+You might ask if it is okay to use question marks (?) to show the parts of the model the groups disagree with or of which the class is unsure.

 Say to students, "What questions do you have about this phenomenon?"
 Give students time to think about and record questions they have about the phenomenon.
 Then ask students to choose their top question (or two questions) and write the question and their initials on a sticky note.
 Bring the students together for a Scientist Circle.

-Ask a student to stand at the poster or board, read their question to the class and then post it.
+Ask a student to stand at the poster or board, read their question to the class, and then post it.
 This student calls on the next student to share before sitting down.
-The second student reads their question to the class and then posts it next to the first question if it is related or by itself on the board if it is not.
+The second student reads their question to the class, and then posts it next to the first question if it is related or by itself on the board if it is not.
 Continue in this manner until all students have posted one question.
-You might then let students with second questions go up to the board and post them with related questions.
-With your students/ help you might identify the different categories of questions that emerged.
-These categories might include:
+You might then let students with second questions go to the board and post them with related questions.
+With your students' help, you might identify the different categories of questions that emerged.
+These categories might include

-You might navigate to the next by saying, "Many of us are wondering about how asteroids leave the asteroid belt.
-Does it make sense to answer this question first?"
+You might start navigating students to the next lesson by saying, "Many of us are wondering how asteroids leave the asteroid belt.
+Does it make sense to investigate this question first?"